Complete characterizations of hyperbolic Coxeter groups with Sierpi\'nski curve boundary and with Menger curve boundary: Introduction

-{\bf 0.2 Results.} Before stating our main result we need to recall some terminology and notation appearing in its statement.
+Before stating our main result we need to recall some terminology and notation appearing in its statement.
 The {\it nerve} of a Coxeter system $(W,S)$ is the simplicial complex $L=L(W,S)$ whose vertex set is identified with $S$ and whose simplices correspond to those subsets $T\subset S$ for which the special subgroup $W_T$ is finite.
 The {\it labelled nerve} $L^\bullet$ of $(W,S)$ is the nerve $L$ in which the edges are equipped with labels in such a way that any edge $[s,t]$ has label equal to the exponent $m_{st}$ from the standard presentation associated to $(W,S)$ (equivalently, $m_{st}$ is the appropriate entry of the Coxeter matrix of the system $(W,S)$).
 Obviously, the labelled nerve of a Coxeter system carries the same information as its Coxeter matrix.
-Note that the labelled nerve of the direct product of two Coxeter systems is the simplicial join of the nerves of the two factors, where the labels at edges of the joined complexes are preserved, and the labels at all ``connecting'' edges (i.e. edges having endpoints in both joined complexes) are equal to 2.
+Note that the labelled nerve of the direct product of two Coxeter systems is the simplicial join of the nerves of the two factors, where the labels at edges of the joined complexes are preserved, and the labels at all ``connecting'' edges (i.e.~edges having endpoints in both joined complexes) are equal to 2.
 We call such a labelled nerve {\it the labelled join} of the labelled nerves of the two factors.
+A Coxeter system is called {\it indecomposable} if it cannot be expressed as a direct product of non-trivial Coxeter systems.
+Observe that a Coxeter system is indecomposable iff its labelled nerve cannot be expressed as a labelled join of two non-trivial labelled complexes.

+We use the convention of speaking of topological or simplicial properties of labelled nerves as of the properties of the corresponding underlying unlabelled nerves.
 The labelled nerve of a Coxeter system is {\it unseparable} if it is connected, has no separating simplex, no separating pair of nonadjacent vertices, and no separating {\it labelled suspension} (i.e.~a full subcomplex which is the labelled join of a simplex and a doubleton).
-The concept of unseparability is useful because of the following characterization of nonexistence of a splitting along a finite or a 2-ended subgroup in a Coxeter group, due to Mihalik and Tschantz: {\it the group $W$ in a Coxeter system $(W,S)$ has no nontrivial splitting along a finite or a 2-ended subgroup iff its labelled nerve is unseparable} (see Subsection \ref{subsect1_2} for more details).
+The concept of unseparability is useful because of the following characterization of nonexistence of a splitting along a finite or a 2-ended subgroup in a Coxeter group, due to Mihalik and Tschantz \cite{mt}: {\it the group $W$ in a Coxeter system $(W,S)$ has no nontrivial splitting along a finite or a 2-ended subgroup iff its labelled nerve is unseparable} (see Subsection \ref{subsect1_2} for more details).

 Given a finite simplicial complex $K$ we define its {\it puncture-respecting cohomological dimension}, denoted as $\text{\rm pcd}(K)$, by the formula

 where $\mathcal{S}(K)$ is the family of all closed simplices of $K$.
 This concept is useful for us due to its role in a formula (by M. Davis) for the virtual cohomological dimension of a Coxeter group, see Proposition 1.3 below, and its proof.